andreyvit/json-diff/README.md

     -o, --output-keys KEYS  Always print this comma separated keys, with their value, if they are part of an object with any diff

+    -x, --exclude-keys KEYS  Exclude this comma separated keys from comparison on both files

     -n, --output-new-only   Output only the updated and new key/value pairs (without marking them as such).
 If you need only the diffs from the old file, just exchange the first and second json.